ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until the space gauntlet deadline: 24
+Days until the space gauntlet deadline: 23

-Days until I become old enough to have sex in Femboy Land: rule 34
+Days until I become old enough to have sex in Femboy Land: 33

-Days until Gen Beta starts: 312
+Days until Gen Beta starts: 311

-Days until I become old enough to have sex in Massachusetts: 399
+Days until I become old enough to have sex in Massachusetts: 398

-Days until I become old enough to have sex in New York: 764
+Days until I become old enough to have sex in New York: 763

-Days until I become old enough to have sex in California: 1130
+Days until I become old enough to have sex in California: 1129

-Days until I graduate high school: 1196
+Days until I graduate high school: 1195

-Days until I vote for an actually good candidate: 1353
+Days until I vote for an actually good candidate: 1352

-Days until said actually good candidate becomes president: 1427
+Days until said actually good candidate becomes president: 1426

-Days until the end of the 2020s: 1774
+Days until the end of the 2020s: 1773

-Days until the heat death of the universe: 4189
+Days until the heat death of the universe: 4188

 Discord: @bombcraft